bloominstituteoftechnology/React-Router-Apple-Nav/Answers.md

   little web applets that can run entirely in the browser without the need for a server at all--such as a game or a choose-your-own adventure story.

+# Which component is used to define a route and what props are commonly added to it?